votingworks/vxsuite-complete-system/INSTALL.md

 ./setup-machine.sh
 ```

 After this point, the machine will be locked down, and should automatically reboot.
-After reboot, go into the admin screen (TTY2), and select the lockdown option:
+After reboot, ensure that your secure boot keys are on a USB drive connected to the machine and go into the admin screen (TTY2).
+Select the lockdown option:
 ![image](https://user-images.githubusercontent.com/2686765/156222053-16c5ed78-75b6-486d-b5cc-753110badf41.png)

 This should setup everything for you, except TPM2-TOTP, and reboot the machine.
 On reboot, make sure you go back into the firmware interface and turn on Secure Boot.
 If that works, it should boot into the new dm-verity-backed lockdown.
 On the tty2, you should now see